gannjondal/fragm-formulas/readme.md

 ## Disclaimer:
 The formulas have been tested on my box (currently a Windows 10 with an old AMD 280X card) - and sometimes nowhere else.
+Also the formulas are exclusively tested on Fragmentarium releases from the fork https://github.com/3Dickulus/FragM .
 I know that glsl code is highly dependent from the hardware, especially there are differences in impementation between the hardware producers.
-But I neither have the capacity, nor the intention to test them somewhere else than on my normal boxes.
+But I neither have the capacity, nor the intention to test them somewhere else than on my normal boxes, or any other potential release, or fork.
 Hence I cannot provide any warranty for this code. -
 Please however do not hesitate to share your experiences, or to add code that helps to run it on other hardware.
 As of now I'm publishing all of my formulas under the LGPL license (see the according license file if you really should like that stuff)...